Skip to main content

 Teaching Rationale And Relationship

-Students aiming for 1st class marks are expected to widen their knowledge beyond the content of lecture notes through background reading
+Students aiming for 1st class marks are expected to widen their knowledge beyond the taught material through background reading.

 Assessment Methods